Junior development programme

 Compulsory work placements and legal internships also provide opportunities for students and graduates to become acquainted with the Oeko-Institut’s research work.
 Interns and trainees who join us for a few months acquire practical experience in a number of areas.
 We actively involve them in project work and often put them in charge of specific aspects of the research.

 To that end, the Oeko-Institut also collaborates with study programmes at the international level.
 It supports student research projects and placements by facilitating regular supervision by one or more experts on specific research topics, by contributing to continuous dialogue in transdisciplinary teams and participating in ongoing scientific work.
 This enables students to intensify their research experience in Germany and expand their local networks.

 As an example, researchers at the Oeko-Institut support academics and practitioners from non-European developing and transition countries who have been awarded an International Climate Protection Fellowship by the Alexander von Humboldt Foundation to conduct a one-year research-based project in Germany focusing on climate change.
-Support is currently being provided for a Fellowship holder from Mexico, whose research topic is "Closing the gap to subnational efforts: How can mitigation measures at various government levels be assessed?
-The German experience and proposals for Mexico".
+As part of our cooperation in the project "Transnational Centre for Just Transitions in Energy, Climate & Sustainability (TRAJECTS)", we supervise climate protection fellows in the two focus areas of phasing out fossil fuels and changes in land management and ecosystem protection.
 These and other collaborations will be expanded further over the coming years.

 Teaching contracts and collaboration with universities

 Collaboration with university research centres and institutes is another strand of our support for the next generation of scientists.
 Through teaching contracts and collaboration on specific projects we maintain a constant exchange of scientific ideas and information with universities and non-university research institutes.
 Our staff teach regularly at universities, thus imparting our scientific findings to students in the most direct manner.